 The Kosova Education Center (KEC), created by the Foundation in 2000, established the Third Millennium School, a private school that will generate revenues to secure KEC's long-term sustainability.
-In Montenegro, 2004 was marked by the introduction of a new primary education system in 20 pilot schools, the culmination of four years of education reform work by the Foundation Open Society Institute-Representative Office Montenegro.

-to overcome its own myopia, pull itself out of its denial, and make a clean break with the nationalist folly of the past 15 years.
+In Montenegro, 2004 was marked by the introduction of a new primary education system in 20 pilot schools, the culmination of four years of education reform work by the Foundation Open Society Institute- Representative Office Montenegro.
+66 If Serbia is to move forward, it needs to overcome its own myopia, pull itself out of its denial, and make a clean break with the nationalist folly of the past 15 years.